Linuxfabrik/monitoring-plugins/check-plugins/countdown/README.md

 ## Overview

 The check warns before an expiration date of events that are scheduled to occur.
 Useful to warn before a hardware or contract expiration date.
-Use `./countdown --input='<Event Name>, <yyyy-mm-dd>, <WARN days before>, <CRIT days before>'` (repeating).
+Use `./countdown --input='<Event Name>, <yyyy-mm-dd>, <WARN days before>, <CRIT days before>'` Can be specified multiple times..
 For example, `./countdown --input='Supermicro X11 (SerNo ABCD), 2025-12-23, 60, 30'` returns WARN/CRIT 60/30 days before 2025-12-23, otherwise OK.

 ## Fact Sheet